Naereen/SublimeText3_SwitchDictionary/README.md

 - [ ] Test it on another laptop
 - [ ] Test it on Mac OS X and/or Windows ??
 - [ ] Publish it on [Package Control](https://packagecontrol.io/) !
-- [ ] Find a nice way to install it locally?
-Or is it FIXED already?

 ## :hourglass: Future Features
 - Be more general: allow users to define manually a list of dictionary (path, and name), and add one command for each dictionary, and make the switch_spellcheck command cycle between them!
 XXX Use the [ST2 SwitchLanguage plugin](https://packagecontrol.io/packages/SwitchLanguage) ?